Stories of Facial Disfigurement

 Dermabled was no ordinary cosmetic.
-It was designed for people who have scars, birth marks, and discolorations to be able to cover up their flaws and feel confident in public.
+It was designed for people who have scars, birthmarks, and discolorations to be able to cover up their flaws and feel confident in public.

 Marla Hanson's story was well known, and her now practically flawless face boosted the sales of Dermablend.
 Marla was a model whose face made millions after all.

-The whole country had seen Marla Hanson's beautiful face go trough a road map of stitches to a softened web of lines across her face.
+The whole country had seen Marla Hanson's beautiful face go through a road map of stitches to a softened web of lines across her face.
 Now they were seeing her looking almost flawless with Dermablend makeup on her face.